 Thank you for your interest!

-Competitive candidates will have an interest in U.S.-China relations and be pursuing, or have recently obtained, a bachelor’s degree or master’s degree from an accredited institution.
-We are looking for problem solvers who can think on their feet and anticipate tasks ahead of time.
-Candidates with previous research experience at a D.C. think tank or a similar field are preferred.
-Professional fluency in English is required and professional fluency in Mandarin is highly desired.
+The Institute for China-America Studies is seeking 3 research assistant interns for Summer 2026!
+This internship will run from May/June through August.
+This is a part-time, 20 hour per week internship that will be conducted primarily in-person at the ICAS office in Washington, D.C.
+Competitive candidates will have an interest in U.S.-China relations and be pursuing, or have recently obtained, a bachelor’s or masters degree from an accredited institution.
+We are looking for team-oriented problem solvers who can think on their feet and anticipate tasks ahead of time.
+Candidates with previous research experience at a think tank or in a similar field are preferred.
+Candidates should have a solid foundational knowledge or willingness to learn about maritime affairs, economics, trade, security, international law, climate change, and other relevant issues.
+Prior foundational knowledge of U.S. and/or China trade and technology relations is highly desirable.
+Native-level fluency in English is required and Professional-level fluency in Mandarin or other foreign languages is preferred.

 The Institute for China-America Studies is an independent nonprofit, nonpartisan research organization dedicated to strengthening the understanding of U.S.-China relations through expert analysis and practical policy solutions.